Advisors prefer active management

 However, this opening salvo was quite misleading.
 The Journal article later acknowledged that the support for active management among professional investors and financial advisors was often much stronger than the massive funds flow statistics might suggest.

 In addition, it must also be noted that there is a great deal of confusion in the business press when discussing “the active management debate.”
 The Journal article, and many others, frequently equate “actively managed mutual funds” with the entire universe of “active management.”
 This is simply not the case, as those mutual funds are usually restricted in their techniques/charter, stock universe, and tracking requirements, while holistic active portfolio management is not.
-The latter is usually primarily concerned with employing strong risk-management techniques in portfolio strategies, while seeking favorable opportunities among a wide range of diversified asset classes.
+The latter is usually primarily concerned with employing strong risk-management techniques in portfolio strategies while seeking favorable opportunities among a wide range of diversified asset classes.

 That distinction noted, the Journal did cite many instances where actively managed funds could have an advantage versus passive funds:

-In fact, several recent independent research studies have shown that more advisors are (1) moving a greater percentage of their book of business to fee-based services; (2) increasingly utilizing the services of third-party money managers; and (3) still very supportive of active investment strategies and risk management, despite the lengthy bull market.
+In fact, several recent independent research studies have shown that more advisors are (1) moving a greater percentage of their book of business to fee-based services; (2) increasingly utilizing the services of third-party money managers; and (3) supportive of active investment strategies and risk management, despite the lengthy bull market.

-GROWTH OF ADVISOR FEE-BASED REVENUES
+TABLE 1: GROWTH OF ADVISOR FEE-BASED REVENUES AND AUM

 Why is this so?

 Undoubtedly, a major reason is that financial advisors wish to deliver on the investment objectives, suitability parameters, and risk appetites of their clients—with a significant percentage of clients approaching or already in retirement.
-These clients, many burned twice in the 2000s by market meltdowns, are valuing capital preservation and slow and steady portfolio growth objectives over “market-beating” outperformance (and all of its related risk).
+These clients, many burned twice in the 2000s by market meltdowns, are valuing capital preservation and slow and steady portfolio growth over “market-beating” outperformance (and all of its related risk).

 Advisors are moving more of their books of business to fee-based services and increasingly utilizing the services of third-party money managers.